 Do you run any other contests?
 Jump to Top

 Yes!
-Button Poetry also runs an annual video contest.
-The video contest typically opens in mid-summer.
-You can visit the Video Contest page at https://buttonpoetry.com/video-contest/.
+Button Poetry also runs an annual chapbook, short form, and video contest.
+The chapbook contest typically runs around the end of the year.
+Video contest is usually held in the summertime.
+You can visit the contest submissions page for up to date info..

 How long until you post results?
 Jump to Top